Passion Projects

 Like most people in 2020 I spent way too much time behind a computer screen and in front of a webcam.
 I decided to upgrade my backdrop and started looking for posters that would make the blank wall of my apartment a little more interesting but couldn't find anything that matched what I specifically wanted - so I tried to make it myself.

 Here's my attempt at wall art.
-I like a more minimalist style (which is great because my artistic talent is not quite developed).
+I like a more minimalist style (convenient for someone with little-to-no artistic training).
 It's nothing earth-shattering or impressive, but it felt great to design something, print it out, and mount it on my wall.
 The ownership I felt over something I had created, the feeling that I had made something unique and meaningful to me, was great.

 Building Korean American Community

 In the summer of 2018 I was interning in New York City and spending excessive amounts of time in KTown, taking in the Korean BBQ restaurants and bustling nightlife.
 It was exciting to see so many other young Korean Americans and I decided to try my hand at bringing the community together by hosting an event for Korean college students who were in town for the summer.
 The 2018 NYC Chimaek event had 8 schools co-sponsor and over 40 attendees.
-Although my co-host (Ryan Bae) and I ended up shelling out a couple hundred dollars each to help cover food, which felt like a huge expense at the time to a naive college kid, we understood the power of bringing people together and were excited by the idea of building this community.
+I didn't have much money at the time, and my classmate and co-host (Ryan Bae from Georgetown) and I ended up shelling out a couple hundred dollars each to help cover food.
+It felt like a huge expense at the time to a naive college kid, but we understood the power of bringing people together and were excited by the idea of building this community.